 No Fourth Wall: Well, not quite, but they break it on occasion, usually when the show has been serious for too long.
 Also, the Pretty Miss Lina's Magic Lessons segments.

 No Hugging, No Kissing: Hajime Kanzaka wrote the novels this way, explicitly stating that there would be no romance.
 Official Couples Lina/Gourry and Zelgadis/Amelia are a product of the anime.
 He later admitted that, although he hadn't planned on romance, Lina and Gourry wound up developing feelings for each other anyway.
+In fact, at the end of the original novels, Lina thinks Gourry wants to propose to her (and becomes disappointed when it seems like it's not the case) after he asks her if they can visit her parents.
 The Amelia/Zelgadis pairing was wholly unintentional by the author, but later artwork by Rui Araizumi features the two together in mildly romantic situations.

 No Kill Like Overkill: This is proven every time Lina does a high-level spell like Dragon Slave for a comedic effect.